womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

 foo
  => false

-# first part of condition id truthy
+# first part of condition is truthy
 foo = 1 || 2
  => 1
 foo